Have you started your piano lessons but don’t know what pieces to play? Check out our list of easy piano songs for beginners!

 Difficulty – 5/10

-“Ambre” is one of the quicker pieces on this list.
+“Ambre” is one of the quicker pieces on this list, but it’s still one of the easiest piano songs.
 Composed by German composer Nils Frahm, the main part is in the left hand.
 The right hand picks out a simple, single-line melody on top – quite simple!

 What you should focus on in this piece is pedalling.
 You can add so much expression with just the pedal, so check out if the arrangement of this piece you have includes pedalling marks – otherwise, make your own up!